Declaring Functions and Values

 Shader Entry Points

-Shader entry points are defined using the entry keyword with a #[vertex], #[fragment], or #[compute] attribute:
+be annotated with a #[vertex], #[fragment], or #[compute]

 #[vertex]